If you’ve been told that you’re too old for dental implants in Burnaby, it’s time to rethink that advice.

 Function and Stability

 Implants act like your natural tooth roots.
-They stay in place while eating, laughing, or speaking—no slipping or second-guessing.
+They stay in place while eating, laughing, or speaking.
+No slipping.

 Dentures rest on the gums and rely on suction or adhesive, which can lead to discomfort and embarrassment during meals or social events.